Vector theory of gravity: Universe without black holes and solution of dark energy problem: Quantization of Gravitational Field

 obey the same commutation relationships (\ref{cm1})-(\ref{cm4}) as in the case of the elementary photon theory.
 Namely, Eqs. (\ref{cm1}) and (\ref{cm2} ) are a direct consequence of Eq. (\ref{aad}), while relations (\ref{cm3}) and (\ref{cm4}) are satisfied because for the free fermion field Hamiltonian (\ref{ffh}), as in the case of the free photon Hamiltonian (\ref{ff1}), we obtain

 Therefore, in the composite photon theory the Heisenberg equation of motion also yields Maxwell's equations for the transverse field (\ref{mqed}).
 Thus, in the limit $N_{\parallel }\rightarrow \infty $ the composite photon theory yields the same Quantum Electrodynamics as the elementary photon theory and, in particular, photons obey Bose-Einstein statistics.

-Despite the fermionic nature of light the manner in which fermions interact with charged particles leads to the simplified description of light in terms of composite photons.
+In the composite theory the fermions do not bind together to form photons.
+It is not the interaction between fermion and antifermion that binds them together into photons, but rather the manner in which fermions interact with charged particles that leads to the simplified description of light in terms of the composite photons \cite{Jord35}.